zubairabid/zubairabid.github.io/_posts/2021-08-31-soyuz_macropad_build.md

 setup.~~ The initial plan was to also showcase the configuration in this post, but I am lazy and time is short.
 It will come in the next post, maybe.

+This build does not use a tactile reset switch (I use tweezers directly) but it is recommended if you can get your hands on some.

 - Contents
 {:toc}